 We would like to say a very special thank you to his caregiver, Carolyn Williamson, who has become a wonderful part of our family, as well as the awesome team, Shanna and Jessica from Custom Care Hospice, who have been working with us over the past 9 months and have been amazing.

 Memorial Service’s to celebrate the life of Dr. John Graham Compton, Jr. will be held at 2:00 pm Thursday, December 5, 2019 at St. Pauls Episcopal Church located at 624 Ovilla Rd.
 Waxahachie, Texas with Father Terry Reisner and Father Jerry Hill officiating.

 In lieu of flowers, donations may be made to St. Pauls Episcopal Church, 624 Ovilla Rd.
 Waxahachie, Tx. or The Canterbury Episcopal School, 1708 N. Westmoreland Rd.
 Desoto, Tx 75115.

 Arrangements especially for the Compton Family by Wayne Boze Funeral Home.
 1826 West.
 Hwy 287 Bus.
 Waxahachie, Tx 75165 972-923-2700 www.waynebozefuneralhome.com

-To send flowers to Dr. John Graham Compton, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. John Graham Compton, Jr., please visit our floral store.